databrary/www/website_mods.md

 ### Links.html?

 Should we add a links.html page with links to other lab/data management solutions like [Open Science Framework](http://openscienceframework.org/)
+Agreed.
+Can someone provide a list of these links?

 ### Site-wide footer